What Is a Hard Inquiry?

 What is a Hard Credit Inquiry?

 Inquiries made as the result of an application you have made are hard inquiries.
 Hard inquiries are sometimes referred to as a hard pull because the creditor has pulled your credit report.
-Some creditors and lenders can tell you which type of inquiry is going to be made so you can decide whether you want to proceed with your application or request.
+In some cases, a creditor or lender will tell you which type of inquiry is going to be made so you can decide whether or not you want to proceed with your application or request.

 How Hard Inquiries Appear On Your Credit Report

 When you check your credit report, you'll see both hard inquiries and soft inquiries together in a list.
-Only the hard inquiries impact your credit score.
+However, only the hard inquiries will impact your credit score.